10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 The First Editions® Eclipse® bigleaf hydrangea is a dramatic flowering Goth garden plant.
 Image courtesy of Bailey Nurseries.

 • Description: A dark foliage hydrangea with cranberry to purple mophead flowers and deep purple to black foliage.
-Read more about the Eclipse hydrangea here.
+Learn more about growing the Eclipse bigleaf hydrangea in my full plant profile.

 • Type: Deciduous shrub